 Embed from Getty Images

 I remember when Michael Jackson was accused of child molestation.
-I was a young gymnast at the time and we were about a week from a show…my group’s performance song of choice was “I Will Be There” from the Free Willy soundtrack (that song still moves me).
+I was a young gymnast at the time and we were about a week from a show…my group’s performance song of choice was “I Will Be There” from the Free Willy soundtrack.
 My gymnastics coach decided it best not to use MJ’s music in our show, even though he had not been convicted.